petemik/tradingPlatform/README.md

 I discovered the concept of pair trading and cointegration by accident.
 But it instantly struck me as an interesting introductory project for me as it had a nice amount of statistics in it.
 I've decided to start off with the most basic form of a cointegration pairs trading strategy I could think of check if a pair is cointegrated over the last n months, if it is then over the next k months, long the spread when it is low, and short the spread when it is high, closing positions as it approaches the mean.

+Code layout:

+I’ve broken the code into 4 different sections:
+Getting the data (DataManager.py)
+Analysing the data for cointegration (cointAnalysis.py) Creating the strategy (cointStrategy.py)
+And finally, backtesting (backtester.py).

 For more details about a similar strategy see this video: https://www.quantopian.com/lectures/introduction-to-pairs-trading